char502/si-project/README.md

 - I have used getServersideProps to call https://newsapi.org/ as otherwise the app will only work in developer mode (i.e. the api calls won't work on deploy, they will only work on the local machine).
 By calling the api's from the server the calls will work on deploy.
 - I have used ellipsis where the text is too long to help with a tidier layout

-Things I will aim to do If i get time
+Things I will aim to do if I get time

-- Fix layout on the nav bars and make them responsive
+- Fix layout on the top nav bars and make them responsive (this is done in mobile view just need to finish desktop view)
 - Alternate cards down the column (nth child(odd/even) while mapping?)
 - Pagination
-- when on category page highlight which page in nav bar
 - Redirect to 404 if no category match
 - Loading spinner
 - Add a placeholder for when there is no image available
 - Integrate category (red text) into the cards)
 - convert to TypeScript
 - I saw re exporting the 'Anderson Post' image but I couldn't figure out how to export the red line and the text together then get them aligning properly with each other
-- I didn export/use the magnifying glass image though
+- I did export/use the magnifying glass image though